lukifer23/svg-X/README.md

 #### Running the Application After Building

-The application can be run directly from the `release\win-unpacked\` directory by executing `SVG Bolt.exe`.
+The application can be run directly from:
+- The portable executable `SVG-X-1.1.0-x64.exe`
+- The unpacked directory by executing `SVG-X.exe` from `release\win-unpacked\`

 For network access, the application will automatically start an Express server on port 3000 and will be available at:
 - `http://localhost:3000` (local access)